-Typically, the Compensation Committee meets at least four times annually and with greater frequency if necessary.
-The agenda for each meeting is usually developed by the Chairman of the Compensation Committee, in consultation with the Company's Chief Executive Officer and other executives, and its compensation consultant.
+Typically, the Compensation Committee meets at least four times annually and with greater frequency if deemed necessary.
+The agenda for each meeting is usually developed by the chairperson in consultation with the Company's Chief Executive Officer and other executives, the Chair of the Board, and the Company's compensation consultant.
 The Compensation Committee meets regularly in executive session.
 Various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide data and other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
 In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
-The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Committee.
+The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
 In particular, the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
 Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq described above, the Compensation Committee engaged Arnosti Consulting, Inc. ("Arnosti") as compensation consultants.
-The Compensation Committee requested that Arnosti:
+During 2023, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee initially engaged Arnosti Consulting, Inc. ("Arnosti") and then subsequently engaged Pearl Meyer and Partners, LLC ("Pearl Meyer") as compensation consultants.
+The Compensation Committee requested that Arnosti and Pearl Meyer: